Experienced Criminal Defense Lawyers Representing New Jersey Clients

 - A conviction can be used to enhance or increase a sentence for a subsequent conviction.
 It may also be used as an element of a crime in a later case.

-New Jersey Legal Defense Experts
+New Jersey Criminal Defense Experts

 The prosecution is crafting a strategy to put you behind bars and/or fine you heavily.
 Every second wasted is an advantage given to the prosecution, which is the exact opposite of what you want.
 You need to act right now.